 - Measure your blood glucose levels more frequently.

-- Take pills or insulin injections if diet and exercise alone do not control your blood glucose.
+- Take pills or insulin injections if diet and exercise alone don’t control your blood glucose.

 - Alter insulin injection schedules to respond to changes in your glucose levels.

-People with type 1 diabetes will need to manage their blood sugar levels with multiple daily injections, or by using an insulin pump, if they want to achieve tight blood sugar control.
-For people with type 2 diabetes, if diet and exercise alone are not adequate in controlling your blood glucose levels, your doctor may suggest that you begin using insulin injections or other diabetes medications.
+People with type 1 diabetes will need to manage their blood sugar levels with multiple daily injections, or by using an insulin pump, if they want to have tight blood sugar control.
+For people with type 2 diabetes, your doctor may suggest that you begin using insulin injections or other diabetes medications if diet and exercise alone are not adequate in controlling your blood glucose levels.

 For people with type 2 diabetes, the decision to begin using insulin depends on how well your diabetes is controlled by diet and exercise, how closely you plan to monitor and control your diabetes, and how frequently you may need injections.